GSA/search-gov-website/_admin-center/analyze-your-search-analytics.md

 You can change the time period or search for specific terms by using the generate report option.

 The table includes information about the number of queries, number of clicks, and click-through rate (CTR).
-The CTR is metric that measures the percentage of people who click on a specific link after seeing it.
+The CTR is a metric that measures the percentage of people who click on a specific link after seeing it.
+Across all sites served by Search.gov, the average click-through rate is about 20%.
 A higher rate generally suggests that your content is relevant and engaging to your searchers.

 You can also drill down into the clicks and referring URLs for each search term.